Simon bar Giora: Activities in the First Jewish Revolt

 Just before Passover in 70, Titus began the siege of Jerusalem.
 He quickly took down the first and second wall, but then met fierce resistance as the rebel Judean factions within Jerusalem realized the necessity of joining forces.
 However, Simon and John both upheld their reigns of terror over the citizens, causing many to flee to the Romans.
 To counteract these desertions, Simon put every potential betrayer, including some of his previous friends, to death.
 In August 70, five months after the siege began, Jerusalem fell to Titus.
 Simon escaped into the subterranean passages of the Temple Mount.
 By means of stone cutters he tried to dig a way to freedom, but ran out of food before he could finish.
 Clothed in the garments of a Judean king he rose out of the ground at the very spot where the Temple had stood, was taken prisoner and brought to Rome, where he was imprisoned in Mamertine Prison.

-Like kings of other countries Simon was paraded through the streets of Rome in chains during the triumphal procession.
-Judged a rebel and a traitor by the Romans, he was executed by being thrown to his death from the Tarpeian Rock near the Temple of Jupiter.
+Like kings of other countries Simon was paraded through the streets of Rome in chains during the triumphal procession, tortured, then executed in the Forum near the Temple of Jupiter.